California mountain lion attack leaves one person dead, one severely injured - UPI.com

 Wildlife officials are investigating the circumstances surrounding a mountain lion attack in California Saturday that left one person dead and another seriously wounded.
 National Park Service.

-"A fatality like this is extremely rare," Kyle Parker, a spokesperson for the El Dorado County Sheriff's Office, told CNN affiliate KCRA.
+"A fatality like this is extremely rare," Kyle Parker, a spokesperson for the El Dorado County Sheriff's Office, told KCRA.

 The caller suffered "traumatic injuries" to his face during the attack, according to the sheriff's news release.
 Deputies and paramedics administered aid and took him to a hospital for further treatment.

-The 21-year-old brother became separated from his brother during the attack, and required police to search for him in the area and found him about a half hour after the initial 9-1-1 call.
+The 21-year-old brother became separated from his younger sibling during the attack, and required police to search for him in the area and found him about a half hour after the initial 911 call.

-"The mountain lion was between the Deputies and the subject on the ground," the sheriff's office said in a release on Facebook, describing the scene when officers located the older brother.
+"The mountain lion was between the deputies and the subject on the ground," the sheriff's office said in the release on Facebook, describing the scene when officers located the older brother.
 "Deputies discharged their firearms scaring the mountain lion off so they could render aid.
 Unfortunately, the male subject was deceased."

 The last fatal mountain lion attack in California happened in 2004, when a 35-year-old man was killed at Whiting Ranch Regional Park in Orange County, according to the California Department of Fish and Wildlife's list of "verified mountain lion-human attacks."